 Nordictrack X16i Treadmill

-In their 5-star review, one runner describes the treadmill as a perfect fit “for serious runners and iFIT enthusiasts,” stating, “The NordicTrack is hands down one of the most feature-packed treadmills I’ve owned.
+In one runner’s 5-star review, they write that the treadmill is great “for serious runners and iFIT enthusiasts,” stating, “The NordicTrack is hands down one of the most feature-packed treadmills I’ve owned.
 The AI trainer adapts to my performance in real-time, offering a level of customisation that’s perfect for my 5-day workout schedule.”

 Key features: